 The Einstein Toolkit holds a weekly, public call to discuss various items coming up while developing, using and releasing the toolkit.
 Everyone is invited to join, may it only be to listen in.
-The scheduled time for this call is 9:30am (central US time) every Monday.
-We use a Google Hangout for the call, the URL is contained in the weekly call announcement email.
+Please see the weekly agenda for call in instructions and topics to be discussed.

 When asking for help in the mail list, try to describe your problem according to the following suggestions.
 This will make it easier for others to help you and potentially aid users with similar problems in the future.

 VERBOSE=1 simfactory/bin/sim build -j1 2>&1 | tee make.logas well as the configuration file in

 configs/sim/OptionList.
 If you have trouble with a simulation run